asdheeraj/News/README.md

 1. **data**: The Data Layer responsible for Fetching the Data from a Remote or a Local Data Source
 2. **di**: The Dependency Injection Package responsible for Providing the required Dependencies
 3. **domain**: The Domain Layer responsible for interacting with the Data and the Presentation Layer and is responsible to hold the Domain Logic
-4. **presentation**: The Presentation Layer responsible for interacting with the User and display the required data.
+4. **presentation**: The Presentation Layer responsible for interacting with the User and displaying the required data.
 5. **androidTest**: A Package holding the various UI test cases for the project
 6. **test**: A Package holding the various unit test cases for the project, including tests for data flow and business logic